-Gradation shall be determined in accordance with ASTM C 136 (Dry Sieve) and, for the material passing the 0.075 mm sieve, ASTM C 117 (Wash Test).
+Gradation shall be determined in accordance ASTM C 117 (Wash Test).

-202.05.01 Aggregate shall have a gradation that defines a curve (% passing versus log sieve size) with a slope between adjacent sieves, equal or intermediate to the corresponding slopes of the boundary curves defined by the specification.
+202.05.01 \Aggregate shall have a gradation that defines a curve (% passing versus log sieve size) with a slope between adjacent sieves, equal or intermediate to the corresponding slopes of the boundary curves defined by the specification.
 Gradations shall fall within the limits, for the specified classification, shown in Table 202-C.

-202.05.02 Rut Resistance - Any aggregate supplied must, in addition to meeting the gradation requirements specified above, not rut when proof rolled with a fully loaded tandem axle truck.
+202.05.02 Rut Resistance - Any aggregate supplied must, in addition to meeting the gradation requirements specified above, not rut when proof rolled with a truck having a 9 tonne single axle dual tire or 17 tonne tandem axle group with dual tires with a tire pressure of 600kPa.
 Any aggregate which does rut shall be removed and replaced, or blended with suitable aggregates, to meet both the gradation requirement and the rut resistance requirement.

-PART C - USE OF MINISTRY-PROVIDED PITS OR OUARRIES
+PART C - USE OF MINISTRY-PROVIDED PITS OR QUARRIES